-Stock market today: Asian shares fall over China worries, Seoul trading closed for a holiday
+Stock market today: Global shares mostly fall over China worries

 After more than a decade in which the Federal Reserve would quickly cut rates in order to help the economy, still-high inflation is now discouraging the Fed from lowering rates.
 Its main interest rate is already at its highest level since 2001, and the Fed indicated last week it will cut rates in 2024 by less than earlier expected.

-The upside of such strength means the economy has avoided a long-predicted recession.
-But it could also keep enough upward pressure on inflation to encourage the Fed to keep rates high.

-Costco Wholesale was another winner, rising 1.9% after it reported stronger profit for the latest quarter than analysts expected.

-Besides high interest rates, a long list of other worries is also tugging at financial markets.
+A long list of worries is also tugging at financial markets.
 The most immediate is the threat of another U.S. government shutdown as Capitol Hill threatens a stalemate that could shut off federal services across the country as soon as this weekend.

 Stock prices have managed through past shutdowns relatively well, but conditions may be a little different this time.
-Economists at Goldman Sachs expect all data reports from the federal government to be postponed during a shutdown.
-That could complicate things for the Federal Reserve, which has said repeatedly it will make its upcoming decisions on interest rates based on what reports say about inflation and the job market.

 Several highly influential reports are supposed to come in the coming weeks.
 The next monthly jobs report is due on Oct.
 6, and two big inflation reports are due the following week.